rpm-software-management/dnf-plugins-core/doc/system-upgrade.rst

 ``offline-distrosync``.
 Only ``system-upgrade`` command requires increase of distribution major version (``--releasever``) compared to installed version.

-``dnf system-upgrade`` can be used to upgrade a Fedora system to a new major release.
+``dnf system-upgrade`` is a recommended way to upgrade a system to a new major release.
 It replaces fedup (the old Fedora Upgrade tool).
 Before you proceed ensure that your system is fully upgraded (``dnf --refresh upgrade``).

 The ``system-upgrade`` command also performes additional actions necessary for the upgrade of the system, for example an upgrade of groups and environments.

+..
+WARNING:: The ``system-upgrade`` command is not supported on the RHEL distribution.

 --------
 Synopsis